Hutton's shearwater: Important Bird Area

+The Ka Whata Tu O Rakihouia / Kaikōura Important Bird Area is an area designated by BirdLife International that covers 308 km2 and includes the Kaikōura coastline and all of the Kaikōura Peninsula.
+The altitude range is from sea level to 2596 m.
+Two key sites of the IBA within the Seaward Kaikōura Range contain the entire breeding population of Hutton's shearwaters; about 100,000 pairs in two colonies, some 15 km inland from the coastal town of Kaikōura, at an altitude of 1200–1800 m above sea level.

 Crash-landing (fallout)

 Hutton's shearwaters fly into and out of their breeding colonies in the hours of darkness, and can be disoriented by bright lights at night.
 This has led to problems with adult and newly-fledged birds crash-landing in the streets of Kaikōura at night.
 During the season when the fledgling birds leave their mountain burrows, volunteers in Kaikōura patrol the streets, looking for birds that have crash-landed on roads in the town.
 The young birds are usually unable to take off again, making them vulnerable to being run over by vehicles or succumbing to predation by dogs or cats.
 In 2015, over two successive nights, there were 200 birds found crash-landed in the town.
 A new facility, the Hutton's Hub, was opened in 2016 adjacent to the Department of Conservation office, as a place for the community to bring in crash-landed birds.
 Any birds that can be rescued are taken to a rehabilitation centre for later release at sea.
 The community volunteer programme results in around 80% of the crash-landed birds being successfully released.